flexera-public/flexera-plugins/azure/rs_azure_cache/README.md

 Visit http://chat.rightscale.com/ to join!

 ## License
-The Azure SQL Database Plugin source code is subject to the MIT license, see the [LICENSE](../LICENSE) file.
+The Azure Redis Cache Plugin source code is subject to the MIT license, see the [LICENSE](../LICENSE) file.